GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab10/README.md

 ![Screenshot](./Pictures/Picture3.png)

-4.4 Go to the Data Types view.
-Which objects counts are increasing?

 ## 6 Hot Deploy

 ### 6.1 Change the BillBuddy application logic - we will just change a log message.